 Clever and Redfin have similar savings.
 Each discount real estate brokerage charges a 1.5% listing fee for sellers.
 However, Redfin's minimum fee varies by location, so sellers won’t always pay the same price with Redfin as they would with Clever.

-Both companies also offer savings for buyers.
+Both companies also offer buyer savings.
 Clever’s buyer savings are for all eligible buyers, but Redfin’s are only for those who also sell with Redfin.

 Clever fees and savings

-Clever’s listing fee is 1.5% for sellers, which is competitive which low real estate commission rates in the industry.
+Clever’s listing fee is 1.5% for sellers, which is competitive with low real estate commission rates.

 On a $500,000 home sale, you’d pay a $7,500 listing fee with Clever compared to the $15,000 you’d pay with a traditional 3% realtor.
 That means you'd save $7,500!

-The listing fee has a minimum of $3,000, which only kicks in if your house sells for less than $200,000.
-You also need to offer a buyer’s agent commission, which is typically 2–3%.
+The listing fee is a minimum of $3,000, which kicks in if your house sells for less than $200,000.
+Note: You may also need to pay the buyer’s agent commission, typically 2–3%.
+The buyer sets this fee, but it's negotiable between parties, and the seller usually covers the fee.

 Clever also offers savings for eligible buyers.
 With Clever Cash Back, you get $500 after closing if you buy and sell with Clever or $250 if you only buy.
 Unlike the home buyer rebates some real estate companies offer, cash back isn’t subject to lender approval, is guaranteed in full, and can be spent however you like.